ML-Recipes/BERT-FAQ/README.md

   (2) Google Collaboratory (GPU)
     * to finetune BERT model
-      - copy BERT-FAQ project directory + generated triplet datasets to Google Drive
+      - copy all content from BERT-FAQ project directory to your Google Drive
       - run Google Colaboratory notebook
       - give permission control using credentials 06.Model_Training